🌿Your Nervous System Leads the Way in the Body 🌿Â

 You avoid, people-please, freeze, or over-control.

-These are not conscious choices.Â
+These are not conscious choices, not until you recognize them.

 They are protective adaptations.
 Things we do without our awareness.